SAJANCODER/testing_2_bot/ReadMe.md

 ## 🛡️ Security Note

 > This project uses a Secret Key validation mechanism.
 Every time `/gitsync` is run, a new UUID is generated and linked specifically to that Telegram Group ID in the database.
-Webhooks without a matching key/ID will be rejecteded.
+Webhooks without a matching key/ID will be rejected.